Creating environment templates

-To create and customize an environment definition, you must have the Admin or Editor role within the project.
+To create an environment template, you must have the Admin or Editor role within the project.

-You can create environment definitions for the following tools in Watson Studio:
+You can create environment templates for the following assets:

 - Enter a name and a description.